 Saul

-Saul persecuted the early church and detained believers.
-He even endorsed the killing of Stephen, the first martyr for Christianity (Acts 8:1).
-Nevertheless, God pardoned his transgressions, and this guy later took the name Apostle Paul and contributed to about half of the New Testament’s books.
+Saul persecuted the early church and was involved in the killing of Stephen, the first Christian martyr (Acts 8:1).
+Despite this, God forgave him.
+He later became known as the Apostle Paul and wrote much of the New Testament.

 David